danielcoats/danielcoats.github.io/_posts/2021-04-11-running-training-planner-the-idea.md

 ---
 layout: post
-title: 'Running Training Log: The Idea'
+title: 'Running Training Planner: The Idea'
+redirect_from: /2021/04/11/running-training-log-the-idea/
 ---

 I love my job, but sometimes I want to build something just for the fun of it.
 Whether to learn a new skill or technology, enhance my resume, or even build a business, side projects have many potential benefits.
 I've worked on a few, but this time I'd like to try something different: build it in the open, and journal each step.
 Hopefully I'll learn a thing or two along the way.
 The idea for the app is simple—but before I get to that, a quick detour into running.